9.2.4 |

 sense, but they had the right to a 100% share in that particular

-beach at that moment.
+beach at that moment under those circumstances.

 The holding of the absolutist occupation and labor or